AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **PPC:** See "pay per click."

-**property:** See "transaction property."
+**property:** See "conversion metric."

-**property time:** The time at which an individual transaction occurs.
-When a transaction includes related follow-on transactions (such as a customer first registering for a free trial and later subscribing to a paid service), each transaction has its own property time.
+**property time:** The time at which an individual conversion event occurs.
+When an event includes related follow-on events (such as a customer first registering for a free trial and later subscribing to a paid service), each event has its own property time.

 ## Q-R {#q-r}